An honest telling of hope, faith, and perseverance in surviving cancer

 7 years later in May 2017, she was finally diagnosed as a pleomorphic adenoma of my left parotid gland (which is how she got the name Glanda) after many scans, biopsies, and doctors reviewing my case.
 We soon chased a second opinion to make sure, scheduled surgery, and at the sight of a scalpel, Glanda pulled some power ranger junk and morphed into a mighty morphing chunk of cancer.
 Jerk.

 So, now Glanda has taken on her final identity…adenoid cystic carcinoma and she has been laid to rest making her Goneda.
 From here on out, we’re under heavy surveillance, a few scans and checkups here and there, and a lot of thankfulness alongside faith and trust in Jesus that we’ve made it here and we’re going to be jusssssttt fine.
 Praise the Lord!

 It’s true.
-The same department that treated my cancer is the same department I work in.
+The same department that I received radiation treatment for my cancer in is the same department where I am also an employee.

 One of the most pivotal moments in my healing and survivorship thus far was walking as a cancer survivor model in Holly Chapple’s Flora and Fauna Fashion show at Hope Flower Farm.